At first glance the NES appears to be just another 6502 computer, with a sophisticated case and a controller.

 The components of the system are memory-mapped, meaning that they are accessed using memory addresses.
-The memory space is composed of the Program ROM, WRAM, the PPU, the APU and 2 controllers, each component is explained throughout this article.
+The memory space is composed of the program ROM, WRAM, the PPU, the APU and 2 controllers.
+Each component is explained throughout this article.

 As with its contemporaries this chip is designed for the behaviour of a CRT display.
-There is no frame-buffer as such: the PPU will render in step with the CRT’s beam, building the image on-the-fly.
+There is no frame buffer as such: the PPU will render in step with the CRT’s beam, building the image on-the-fly.

 The PPU uses tiles as a basic ingredient for producing sprites and backgrounds.

-The NES defines tiles as basic 8x8 maps stored in Character Memory (found in the cartridge).
+The NES defines tiles as basic 8x8 maps stored in Character memory (found in the cartridge).
 Each pixel of the tile uses one of four colours (their palettes are defined later).

-The Background layer is a 512x480 map containing static tiles, however only 256x240 is viewable on the screen, so the game decides which part is selected for display.
-Games can also move the viewable area during gameplay, that’s how the Scrolling Effect is accomplished.
+The background layer is a 512x480 map containing static tiles.
+However, only 256x240 is viewable on the screen, so the game decides which part is selected for display.
+Games can also move the viewable area during gameplay; that’s how the scrolling effect is accomplished.

 Nametables specify which tiles to display as background.
-The PPU looks for four 1024-byte Nametables, each one corresponding to a quadrant of the layer.
+The PPU looks for four 1024-byte nametables, each one corresponding to a quadrant of the layer.
 However, there’s only 2 KB of VRAM available!
-As a consequence only two Nametables can be stored, the remaining two still have to be addressed somewhere: Most games just point the remaining two where the first two are (Mirroring).
+As a consequence, only two nametables can be stored.
+The remaining two still have to be addressed somewhere: most games just point the remaining two where the first two are (mirroring).

-Following each nametable is a 64-byte Attribute Table that specifies which colour palette is assigned to each block.
+Following each nametable is a 64-byte Attribute table that specifies which colour palette is assigned to each block.

 The Object Attribute Memory (OAM) table specifies which tiles will be used as sprites.
 In addition to the tile index, each entry contains an (x,y) position and multiple attributes (colour palette, a priority and flip flags).
-This table is stored in a 256-byte DRAM memory found in the PPU chip.
+This table is stored in a 256-byte DRAM found in the PPU chip.

 The PPU is limited to eight sprites per scanline and up to 64 per frame.
-The scanline limit can be exceeded thanks to hardware multiplexing: The PPU will alternate sprites between scans, however they will appear to flicker on-screen.
+The scanline limit can be exceeded thanks to hardware multiplexing: the PPU will alternate sprites between scans; however, they will appear to flicker on-screen.

 Once the frame is finished, it’s time to move on to the next one!

-If you’re thinking that a frame-buffer system with memory allocated to store the full frame would have been preferable: RAM costs were very high and the console’s goal was to be affordable.
+If you’re thinking that a frame-buffer system with memory allocated to store the full frame would have been preferable: RAM costs were very high, and the console’s goal was to be affordable.
 This design proved to be very efficient and flexible too!

 But what if the character wants to move diagonally?
-The PPU can scroll in any direction, but without extra VRAM, the edges may ended up having to share the same colour palette (remember that tiles are grouped in blocks).
+The PPU can scroll in any direction, but without extra VRAM, the edges may end up having to share the same colour palette (remember that tiles are grouped in blocks).

-The APU has five channels of audio, each one is reserved for a specific wave-form.
-The music data is found in the Program ROM.
+The APU has five channels of audio – each one reserved for a specific waveform.
+The music data is found in the program ROM.

-Each wave-form contains different properties that can be altered to produce a specific note, sound or volume.
+Each waveform contains different properties that can be altered to produce a specific note, sound or volume.

 Let’s now discuss the type of wave-forms synthesised by the APU: